 Many veterinarians agree that this could be harmful.

 This is because most vegetables only contain a limited amount of B vitamins.
-Especially vitamin B6 and B12.
+Especially vitamins B6 and B12.

 Dogs need these for them to have proper muscle and a healthy lifestyle.